-The alkaline diet to help balance ph is not to bad of a diet to follow after you have done the yeast infection cleanse, and to keep you healthy throughout your life.
-However, don't get to carried away with trying to become real alkaline, to much of a good thing can be a bad thing.
-But I would try to keep my meals to the neutral side, which is easily done when you combine two alkaline foods with one acidic food.
+I suggest that the alkaline diet would help you to balance your body’s pH and should be followed after you have done the yeast infection cleanse, and to keep you healthy throughout your life.
+However, don't get too carried away while trying to become real alkaline.
+Too much of a good thing can be bad!
+Nonetheless, I would try to keep my meals to the neutral side, which can be easily done when you combine two alkaline foods with one acidic food.

-I have tried to compile a complete list of foods for you as I can in their appropriate categories for the akaline diet and to balance ph.
+I have tried to compile a complete list of foods for you as I can in their appropriate categories for the alkaline diet and to balance pH.
 However, I have not edited the list for what is good for yeast and what isn't.
-That list is on the candida diet page.
+That list is given separately on the candida diet page.